IRFC locks in $1.1bn loan to fund railway projects

 The company tapped a four-bank consortium for a five-year, JPY-denominated external commercial borrowing facility.

-— 1 earlier story on Indian Railway Finance Corporation Ltd. →What's new with Indian Railway Finance Corporation Ltd.
+— 2 earlier stories on Indian Railway Finance Corporation Ltd. →What's new

 - IRFC secured a $1.1bn loan from a four-bank consortium including SBI and HDFC Bank.